EdoardoPona/Basic-Blockchain/README.md

 https://www.lopp.net/pdf/Bitcoin_Developer_Reference.pdf

 Transactions are not implemented, the data stored is just a string of characters.
-It should't be hard to implement those though.
+It should't be hard to implement those though using the MerkleTree class